 "Those most conscious of another world have made the most effective Christians in this one."

 Mark Wainwright loves adventure.
-That quest to see new sights, explore new lands, and meet new people has taken him to over 30 countries.
+That quest to see new sights, explore new lands, and meet new people has taken him to over thirty countries.
 He’s ridden elephants in Thailand, hang glided in the Swiss Alps, and even been stranded in Morocco.

 But Mark also loves finding adventure through the pages of a book!
 He especially enjoys reading stories that make him feel as if he is there with the characters and experiencing the action for himself.